spring-attic/spring-xd-modules/spring-xd-lang-detector/README.md

 xd:> stream destroy --name langdetect-demo
 ```

-To delete the module (you must undeploy first!)
+To delete the module (Note that the stream must be undeployed first!)

 ```
 module delete --name processor:langdetect